-Very little is known about the past climate of Perth, Western Australia, in the 1800s.
-Our team has recently pieced together the oldest known daily weather observations from south-western Australia that spans 1830–1875.
-There’s a strong case for increasing 19th century climate data rescue efforts in the south-western region of Australia, due to the vulnerability … Continue reading What was Perth’s climate like from 1830 to 1875?
+Very little is known about the past climate of Perth, Western Australia, during the 19th century.
+Our team recently pieced together the oldest daily weather observations from south-western Australia spanning 1830–1875.
+There’s a strong case for increasing 19th century climate data rescue efforts in the south-western region of Australia, due to the vulnerability of this … Continue reading What was Perth’s climate like from 1830 to 1875?

 The year 2019 was Australia’s hottest and driest year on record.
 These two factors combined to create the worst bushfire and drought conditions since the Bureau of Meteorology's daily weather observations began in 1910.
 After the record-shattering year that the country has just experienced, our team attended the Australian Meteorological and Oceanographic Society annual meeting and international conference in Fremantle, WA, in February this year. ...